 There are a couple of options:

 Google Business Apps.
 Gmail is a great email provider.
-Paying a few bucks a month to get your domain onto their email platform is worth it.
+Paying a few bucks a month to get your domain onto their email platform is not a bad idea.
 Their reliability and anti-spam measures are top-notch.

 The caveat?
 Google doesn't get high marks for privacy.
 So if you don't care if your emails might be getting read (particularly for advertising reasons), Google is a good enough choice.

 Rackspace.
-This is who we recommend.
-(No, we don't get anything in return for saying that.)
+This is who I recommend.
+(No, I don't get anything in return for saying that.)
 Rackspace is a solid, reputable company.
 Remember the unicorn I mentioned earlier?
 They fit into that mold.
 They do provide web hosting (their specialty is cloud and enterprise) but also do a fantastic job at email hosting.